-- Accountability: This is a new principle for Europe - Recommended measures: To comply, data controllers should implement appropriate technical and organisational measures to ensure and be able to demonstrate compliance including policies, procedures, training and awareness, appoint a data protection officer (where appropriate) and implement measures that meet the principles of data protection by design and data protection by default (which include data minimisation and pseudonymisation).
+- Accountability: This is a new principle (compared to current data protection law). - Recommended measures: To comply, data controllers should implement appropriate technical and organizational measures to ensure and be able to demonstrate compliance, including policies, procedures, training and awareness, appoint a data protection officer (where appropriate), and implement measures that meet the principles of data protection by design and data protection by default (which include data minimization and pseudonymization).